 Under Roper's direction, kicker Will Snyderwine earned first team All-America honors from the American Football Coaches Association in 2010 after booting a school single-season record 21 field goals along with all 32 of his PAT attempts.
 The 95 points rank as the second-highest single-season total in Duke history.
-Snyderwine also perfectly executed four on-side kick attempts on the year.

-Also in 2010, Duke's rushing game showed marked improvement by nearly doubling its yardage total from the previous year.
-In addition, the Blue Devil run game produced 19 touchdowns - Duke's highest total since 1995.
+Also in 2010, Duke's rushing game showed marked improvement by nearly doubling its yardage total from the previous year while rushing for 19 scores.

-In 2009, Snyderwine garnered All-ACC accolades after making 17 field goals in 20 attempts as well as all 24 of his PAT attempts.
+Snyderwine garnered All-ACC honors in 2009 after making 17 field goals.